 Student Orientation Materials

-Designed to help students better understand some of the strengths, opportunities and challenges facing communities like the Downtown Eastside (DTES), these materials are available year-round as a resource for community organizations and UBC faculty, staff and students.
+Designed to help students better understand some of the strengths, opportunities and challenges facing communities like the Downtown Eastside, these materials are available for community organizations and UBC faculty, staff and students.

 Video series and accompanying guides

-Shifting the Story – a series of brief videos where DTES residents offer perspectives on:
+Shifting the Story – a series of brief videos where Downtown Eastside residents offer perspectives on:

 • Arts and Culture